Log in to the UpdraftPlus ‘Settings’ tabs. You’ll see two scheduling options at the top of the page:

 How can I ensure that UpdraftPlus doesn’t become congested with old backups?

-You can set different limits for your files and databases, and you can also set up an ‘additional retention rule’ which allows you to specify which backups you wish to retain for a longer, and which you wish to delete when your backup limit is reached.
+You can set different limits for your files and databases.
+With UpdraftPlus Premium, and you can create ‘additional retention rules’ which allows you to specify which backups you wish to retain for longer, and which you wish to delete when your backup limit is reached.